Radiation protection policy statement

 - regulatory authorities are given prior notification of radiation work, and registrations and authorisations are obtained, as required by legislation

 - where required by legislation, a suitably competent Radiation Protection Adviser (RPA) is appointed to advise the institute on radiation protection matters in accordance with the regulations.
 They will have direct access to the director and senior management.
-They must be given sufficient authority, time and resources to fulfill their role effectively
+They must be given sufficient authority, time and resources to fulfil their role effectively

 - a suitably competent Radiation Protection Officer (RPO) is appointed in writing to manage the day-to-day operation of the institute's radiation protection arrangements.
 They will have access to senior management and be a member of the Institute Health and Safety Committee or equivalent Committee.
-They must be given sufficient authority, time and resources to fulfill their role effectively and will be involved, as appropriate, in Institute safety audits/inspections
+They must be given sufficient authority, time and resources to fulfil their role effectively and will be involved, as appropriate, in Institute safety audits/inspections

 - where required by legislation, suitably competent Radiation Protection Supervisors (RPSs) are appointed to supervise work with ionising radiations.
 Appointment criteria must be in accordance with the HSE Information Sheet on RPSs.
 They must be given sufficient authority, time and resources to fulfil their role effectively